 where Dn,m is a random variable with uniform distribution from -vscatt to vscatt, αn,m is a binomial random variable with parameter n=1 (i.e. Bernoulli trial), parameter p is FFS, and vscatt is the maximum speed of the clutter.

 4.7 Channel model calibration

-Table 7.8-2: Simulation assumptions for large scale calibration for the indoor industrial scenario
+The following has been agreed by RAN1:

+Agreements:

+Consider using the proposed simulation settings in the table below as a starting point for channel model calibration.